rafay99-epic/Astro-Portfolio-Blog/src/content/projects/chessmaster.md

 ## Getting Started with ChessMasters

 Want to dive in?
-Here’s how you can get started on ChessMasters:
+Here's how you can get started on ChessMasters:

 1. **Clone the Repo**: `git clone https://github.com/rafay99-epic/ChessMaster.git`
 2. **Navigate to Directory**: `cd ChessMasters`